htdebeer/pandocomatic/index.md

 ### Customizing external templates with an internal template

-Because you can use an *external pandocomatic templates* in many files, these external templates tend to setup more general options of a conversion process.
-You can customize a conversion process in a particular document by extending the *internal pandocomatic template*.
-For example, if you want to apply a different CSS style sheet and adding a table of contents, customize the `hello` template with the following *internal pandocomatic template*:
+Because you can use an *external pandocomatic templates* in many files, these external templates tend to setup more general aspects of a conversion process.
+You can customize a such a general conversion process in a specific document by extending the *internal pandocomatic template*.
+For example, if you want to apply a different CSS style sheet and add a table of contents, customize the `hello` template with the following *internal pandocomatic template*:

 ``` {.yaml}
 pandocomatic_: